gibber-cc/tidal.pegjs/README.markdown

 Tests are done with Mocha.
 With Mocha installed, run `mocha` from the top-level directory to run parsing tests.

 Eventually I'll setup a gulpfile to run these tests automatically whenever changes to the parser / tests are made.

+## More about PEGs and musical programming languages
+Graham Wakefield and I ran [a workshop on using PEGs to create musical programming languages](http://worldmaking.github.io/workshop_nime_2017/); check it out for more about how PEGs work and tutorials on creating your own mini-languages.